rya-sge/access-denied/_posts/2026-08-28-merkle-patricia-forestry-cardano.md

 \end{aligned}
 $$

 which is five levels at a million entries and seven at a hundred million.
-And no adversary can shape keys to deepen the trie, because doing so would require finding BLAKE2b preimages sharing a long prefix.
+And no adversary can choose keys that deepen the trie, because doing so would require finding BLAKE2b preimages sharing a long prefix.
 The on-chain side hashes identically, in `including`:

 ```aiken
 fn including(key: ByteArray, value: ByteArray, proof: Proof) -> ByteArray {